kbrown42/pyhttp/docs/index.rst

 API Documentation
 ==================

-Specifics on the api can be found below
+Specifics on the API can be found below

 .. toctree::
    :maxdepth: 2